 The spending money was gifted by Hotels.com, but all views are my own.

-With great transportation links to the main attractions and airports, London Bridge hotels offers great options to base yourself when visiting.
+With great transportation links to the main attractions and airports, London Bridge hotels offer great options to base yourself when visiting.
 The neighbourhood itself has also many places to check out – Borough Market, Tower Bridge, the city hall, the Shard, the list goes on and on.

 However, today I am not showing you the most famous places, instead, I am taking you to some hidden gems most tourists have never heard of, and where us Londoners like to hang out!